Legal

 • With third-party service providers that perform services on our behalf, such as payment processing, hosting, and analytics.

 • In connection with a business transaction such as a merger, acquisition, financing, or sale of all or part of our business or assets.
-We will notify you before your personal information becomes subject to a different privacy policy.

 • To respond to lawful requests and legal processes.